 We have created an interface called MyAccount, which connects our customers to all of these online stores.
 Another aspect that sets us apart is the people.
 The people we work with are our team.
 We are very passionate and hands-on.

 What is the corporate culture within MyDeal.lk?
 We have a very laid-back performance-driven culture.
 We give our staff leeway to be creative and think out of the box.
 In the end, performance is what we are looking for.

 It’s all about an open-door policy and open culture.
 My staff can talk to me.
 It’s not very restrictive; it’s a very open culture here.
 Our belief is that if we are going to grow 100 per cent each year, our staff must develop with us.
 For example, our Business Development Manager and Travel & Leisure Manager have grown to become heads of their respective departments.

 What more needs to be done for the industry to reach greater heights?
 Banks and lending institutions must look into providing financial assistance to businesses.
 Most banks do not lend money for capital expenditure unless the borrower can provide some form of collateral.
 So many small businesses find it difficult to grow unless they get money from their parents, through a rich inheritance or if they fail to find investors.
 This is the reason; we see many businesses mushroom up in Sri Lanka but fade away.

 Especially in this industry, consumers would have encountered many platforms that have since closed.
 They don’t have the power to sustain the business.
 It’s too difficult to do it yourself.
 Even during our four-and-a-half year journey, our group has struggled.
 That is the nature of the e-commerce industry.

 Profit margins are not very high in e-commerce so it is all about growth.
 Therefore, financial institutions should support young entrepreneurs with new financial solutions.

+Any other thoughts?
 The e-commerce industry is exciting, it is growing and e-commerce is here to stay.